 When you’re prioritizing your email marketing best practices, frequency should be at the top of your list.
 Whether it’s a broad campaign or a specific type of email series, be sure that you’re not overwhelming your customers with too many emails.
 This can damage your reputation and the customer’s trust in your brand.

-Throughout this chapter (and the whole ebook, for that matter), we’ll discuss a few options to help make sure you’re sending just the right amount of emails.
+Throughout this article I’ll discuss a few options to help make sure you’re sending just the right amount of emails.
 These techniques include segmentation, mapping out email flows for your primary segments, and consolidating as much as possible into one app or platform.

 Research shows that sending a welcome email has brought businesses an incredible 320% more revenue per email than standard bulk emails.
 Plus, welcome emails boast a far, far better open rate than standard ones.
 It’s a simple email marketing tip, but it packs a huge punch.